The Bell Family of Rushpool Hall, Skelton.

 In this same year, 1904, she married Henry John Pack-Beresford in Easthamstead, Berkshire.
 They had 2 children, Denis John in 1905 and Tristram Anthony in 1907.

-They were divorced in August 1913, apparently triggered by the birth of her next child, Sybil Jean.
+They were divorced in August 1913, apparently triggered by the birth of her next child, Sybil Jean and she was re-married to that child's father in 1914.

 SKELTON NEEDLEWORK GUILD.